Coast to Coast (Westlife album): Singles

 "Against All Odds", a collaboration with Mariah Carey, was released on 15 September 2000, as the lead single from the album.
 Carey originally released her version of the song a few months earlier, as the third single from her seventh studio album, Rainbow (1999).

 "My Love" was released on 31 October 2000 as the second single from Coast to Coast.
 It debuted at number one on the UK Singles Chart and become the band's seventh UK number one.
 "What Makes a Man" was released on 18 December 2000 as the third single off the album.
 It peaked at number two and was their first single not to peak at number one on the UK Singles Chart.

 "I Lay My Love on You" was released as the fourth single in many parts of the world, including Australia, Asia and most notably Europe, excluding the UK and Ireland.
 "When You're Looking Like That" was released on 6 August 2001 as the fifth and final single from the album in Australia, New Zealand, Asia, Latin America, and Europe.

 Critical reception

 Coast to Coast received negative reviews from music critics.
 Andrew Lynch from Entertainment.ie gave the album two out of five stars, calling it "just another cynical collection of formulaic pop".
 However, the album was reviewed more positively at AllMusic and Rovi, who both gave the album two and half stars, comparing Westlife to other boy bands such as Take That and Boyzone.
+Jenny North from Yahoo!
+Music UK wrote: "If Coast to Coast was chopped in half it could be a decent album."